BuyProject/featured-video/README.md

 > <strong>Theme compatibility</strong><br>
 > Sadly many themes do not follow the WordPress standards and implement their own fancy functions for displaying featured images - those very likely break this plugin.
 Check out the [FAQ](https://wordpress.org/plugins/featuredvideo/faq/).
 Another common problem are sliders: Videos, in general, do not like sliders at all.

 See the plugin in action on [buycloud.id](https://buycloud.id/wordpress/featuredvideo/).
-There is a button in the sidebar to switch between the different featured video display modes: [Automatic](https://buycloud.id/wordpress/featuredvideo/?setfvpmode=replace), [lazy](https://buycloud.id/wordpress/featuredvideo/?setfvpmode=dynamic) and [overlay](https://buycloud.id/wordpress/featuredvideo/?setfvpmode=overlay).
+There is a button in the sidebar to switch between the different FeaturedVideo display modes: [Automatic](https://buycloud.id/wordpress/featuredvideo/?setfvpmode=replace), [lazy](https://buycloud.id/wordpress/featuredvideo/?setfvpmode=dynamic) and [overlay](https://buycloud.id/wordpress/featuredvideo/?setfvpmode=overlay).

 Besides **Local Videos** you can use videos from a whole lot of external providers like **YouTube**, **Vimeo** and **Dailymotion**. **SoundCloud** and **Spotify** (including playlists) are supported as well.
 Check the [WordPress Codex](http://codex.wordpress.org/Embeds#Okay.2C_So_What_Sites_Can_I_Embed_From.3F) for a complete list.
 If some provider is not listed you can always just use an embed code or whatever HTML you like.